-Some of these principles may fit many lobster species.

-Based on the theory of island biogeography, larger reserves are likely to protect more species and individuals, but smaller reserves have been shown to positively influence populations (Young et al., 2016).
-Giakoumi et al. (2017) indicated that in the Mediterranean Sea, even small MPAs (<30 km2) can be effective for some species, when they are fully protected and well-enforced for a sufficient time that allows the recovery of these species’ local populations.
-They hypothesized that the following mechanisms caused this result: (1) small MPAs are more likely to be enforced since their surveillance required relatively fewer resources and might be more easily accepted by local communities; (2) the effects of colonization or migration of commercially targeted species into MPAs (spill-in) could be more apparent; and (3) they were often sufficiently large to protect the home ranges of species (<10 km2) that were primary commercial targets and had relatively low adult mobility.
-These authors noted that the species used in the analysis had relatively small home ranges, which are approximately the size of the very small fully protected areas in the Mediterranean.
-Di Franco et al. (2018) compiled peer-reviewed literature specific to the home ranges of finfishes and invertebrates of ecological and/or commercial importance in the Mediterranean Sea and related this to the size of 184 Mediterranean fully protected areas.
+Based on the theory of island biogeography, larger reserves are likely to protect more species and individuals, whereas smaller reserves positively influence populations (Young et al., 2016).
+Giakoumi et al. (2017) indicated that in the Mediterranean Sea, even small MPAs (<30 km2) can be effective for some species when MPAs are fully protected and well-enforced for sufficient time to allow recovery of local populations.
+They hypothesized that three mechanisms resulted in recovery: (1) small MPAs are more likely enforced because surveillance requires relatively fewer resources and small MPAs are more readily accepted by local communities, (2) the effects of spill-in into MPAs of commercially targeted species are more apparent, and (3) MPAs are often sufficiently large to protect the home ranges (<10 km2) of primary commercial targets displaying relatively low adult mobility.
+It should be noted that the analyzed species had relatively small home ranges, approximately the size of very small, fully protected areas in the Mediterranean.
+Di Franco et al. (2018) compiled peer-reviewed literature specific to home ranges of finfishes and invertebrates of ecological and commercial importance in the Mediterranean Sea.
+The home ranges were then related to the size of 184 fully protected Mediterranean MPAs.
 The European spiny lobster, P. elephas, had the smallest home range (0.0039 ± 0.0014 km2; mean ± 1 SE).
-Approximately 25% of Mediterranean fully protected areas are larger than 2 times the size of the largest home range recorded.
-These results display a direct link between the effectiveness of fully protected areas and species' home range, suggesting that MPAs of at least 3.6 km2 may increase the density of local populations of these coastal marine species.
-High site fidelity and small home ranges were also reported for P. interruptus (Withy-Allen and Hovel, 2013) and J. edwardsii (Barrett et al., 2009a).
-Yet, these limited home ranges may not be characteristic to all lobster species.
-Ohayon et al., (2021) recommended the no-take MPA to be at least 10 km2 and as round as possible, to reduce the proportional area of the total MPA size degraded by edge effect.
-These authors also pointed out that MPAs with buffer zones did not display edge effects.
-Hence, they recommended that extending no-take areas beyond the target habitats and managing fishing activities around MPA borders were critical for boosting MPA performance.
-Acosta (2002) showed that changes in the modelled reserve size led to predictable changes in lobster population size, but changes in fishing intensity along the MPA border resulted in equally dramatic changes in lobster density in the MPA because of nomadic foraging by adult P. argus outside the reserve.
+Approximately 25% of fully protected Mediterranean MPAs are more than twice the size of the largest home range recorded, demonstrating a direct link between the effectiveness of fully protected MPAs and home range.
+The link indicates that MPAs of at least 3.6 km2 may increase the local population densities of this coastal marine species.
+Strong site fidelity and small home ranges were also reported for P. interruptus (Withy-Allen and Hovel, 2013) and J. edwardsii (Barrett et al., 2009a).

+These limited home ranges may not be characteristic of all lobster species.
+Ohayon et al. (2021) recommended a no-take MPA of at least 10 km2 and as circular as possible to limit the proportion of total MPA area degraded by edge effects.
+They also noted that MPAs with buffer zones displayed no edge effects.
+Hence, extending no-take areas beyond target habitats and managing fishing activities around MPA borders is critical to boosting MPA performance.
+In a different study, changes in modeled MPA areas led to predictable alterations in lobster population size.
+However, changes in fishing intensity along the border resulted in equally dramatic alterations in lobster density in the MPA because of nomadic foraging by adult P. argus outside the reserve (Acosta 2002).